DKISTDC/level2/docs/devlog.md

+- [ ] Inversion Generate Step - shows Generate ASDF even if it is actually generating FITS files, as long as the Inversion has the generated fits set.
+In reality the status is based on the task itself though.
+Reproduce by deleting a fits while on ASDF step and restarting.
+The view should report the fits generation process with the skips, etc

 Thu, Sep 4
 ----------
 - [ ] Bug: Globus Errors are crashing the server: Reproduce: kill server in the middle of transfer and restart. you get the “Identical Transfer” error